 Pet-friendly: Yes, but not advised.

-This city tour of York is worth considering, as it allows you to discover the city’s highlights accompanied by a local guide at a reasonable cost.
+This city tour of York is worth considering, as it allows you to discover many of the city’s highlights accompanied by a local guide.
 It’s particularly well-suited if this is your first visit to the city.

 As an alternative, you might want to take this fish and chip cruise and tour for something different.